Latest News

 Read More

 What does a Corvette Club do when the weather is nice?
-They have a picnic!

 And that is just what GMC Corvette Set did on August 28, 2021.
 There was a good turnout, more than enough great food and lots of conversation.
 Thanks to our gracious hosts Jay and Patty for having us at Addison Automotive.